Johnmacrocraft/Gibanam/README_EN.md

 This project improves translation quality by:

 - Adopting the Korean translations from Minecraft: Java Edition.
-Translations for Java Edition are managed by the community on Crowdin, but most of them are better than those done by professional translators for Bedrock Edition.
+Translations for Java Edition are managed by the community on Crowdin, but most of them are better than those for Bedrock Edition.
 - Completely retranslating strings to correct errors and resolve inconsistencies in the existing translations.